-Genevera Allen is the Dobelman Family Junior Chair and an Assistant Professor of Statistics and Electrical and Computer Engineering at Rice University.
-She is also a member of the Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital and Baylor College of Medicine where she holds a joint appointment.
+Genevera Allen is an Associate Professor at Rice University in the Departments of Statistics, Computer Science (by courtesy), and Electrical and Computer Engineering (by courtesy) and at Baylor College of Medicine, where she is an investigator in the Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital.
 Dr. Allen received her PhD in statistics from Stanford University (2010), under the mentorship of Prof. Robert Tibshirani, and her bachelors, also in statistics, from Rice University (2006).

 Dr. Allen's research focuses on developing statistical methods to help scientists make sense of their 'Big Data' in applications such as high-throughput genomics and neuroimaging.
 Her work lies in the areas of modern multivariate analysis, graphical models, statistical machine learning, and data integration or data fusion.
 The recipient of several honors including a National Science Foundation CAREER award and the International Biometric Society's Young Statistician Showcase award, she also represented the American Statistical Association (ASA) at the Coalition for National Science Funding on Capitol Hill in 2013 and 2014, and has had her research highlighted on the House floor in a speech by Congressman McNerney (D-CA).
 In 2014, Dr. Allen was named to the "Forbes '30 under 30': Science and Healthcare" list.
 She is also the recipient of research grant awards from the Ken Kennedy Institute for Information Technology, the National Science Foundation (NSF), and joint initiatives between NSF and the National Institutes of Health.
 Dr. Allen currently serves as an Associated Editor for Biometrics, the Secretary / Treasurer for the ASA Section on Statistical Computing, and the Program Chair for the ASA Section on Statistical Learning and Data Science.